Frequently Asked Questions

 Yes.
 This deal is better for Calgarians, The City, and the region for several reasons:

 • New public and community amenities.
-This deal includes considerable investments in new public amenities that will directly contribute to the quality of life for many Calgarians – including those who live and work in the area, as well as visitors to the area.
+The deal includes significant investments in new public amenities.
+These will improve to the quality of life for many Calgarians – including those who live, work and visit the area.

 • Financial predictability.
-In this deal, all revenue streams, including surcharges on ticket revenues and naming rights within Scotia Place, are consolidated into one guaranteed lease payment from Calgary Sport & Entertainment Corporation (CSEC) to The City of Calgary – $17 million at a 1.0% interest rate per year for 35 years.
+In this deal, all revenue streams, like ticket surcharges and naming rights are combined into one guaranteed lease payment.
+Calgary Sport & Entertainment Corporation (CSEC) will pay The City of Calgary $17 million a year at a 1.0% interest rate per year for 35 years.
 Once the 35-year lease term is completed, CSEC will have paid $748.3 million for Scotia Place.

 • Economic growth.
-The ability to host world-class events increases Calgary’s exposure internationally.
-This helps spur new growth, create new jobs, and furthers Calgary’s reputation as an entrepreneurial business centre and tourist destination.
+The ability to host world-class events will increase Calgary’s international profile.
+This will help The City’s growth, create new jobs, and furthers Calgary’s reputation as an entrepreneurial business hub and tourist destination.

 What are the City revenue opportunities?

 Property Taxes.
-The development sites in the Culture + Entertainment District, including Scotia Place site, will generate property taxes once construction is complete, and the building is operational.
-All street facing retail sites that are part of Scotia Place will also generate property taxes for The City of Calgary.
+The development sites in The Culture + Entertainment District, including the Scotia Place site, will start generating property taxes once construction is done and the building is open.
+All street-facing retail sites in Scotia Place will also generate property taxes for The City of Calgary.

-The inclusion of Scotia Place in the Rivers District will also encourage additional development of properties within the District, which may increase the value of existing properties.
-This would increase The Rivers District Community Revitalization Levy (CRL), which would be used to fund potential future infrastructure investments in the District and provide a significant source of revenue for The City of Calgary before the CRL expires in 2048.
+Adding Scotia Place to The Rivers District will also encourage more development in the area, which could increase the value of existing properties.
+This would raise The Rivers District Community Revitalization Levy (CRL), which will be used to fund future infrastructure investments in The District and provide a significant source of revenue for The City of Calgary before the CRL expires in 2048.

 Land Sales.
-As part of these transactions, The City of Calgary will acquire up to four development sites from Calgary Stampede.
-Should The City decide to develop portions of these lands in the future, they (The City) has granted CSEC the right of first offer on the four development sites on the lands, which currently house the Victoria Park Bus Maintenance Facility (Bus Barn).
+As part of these transactions, The City of Calgary will receive up to four development sites from Calgary Stampede.
+If The City decides to develop portions of these lands in the future, they (The City) has granted CSEC the right of first offer on these sites, which currently includes the Victoria Park Bus Maintenance Facility (Bus Barn).

-The City of Calgary would then receive the proceeds from these land sales, in addition to the upfront capital contribution and annual lease payments.
-These development opportunities support the plans to build out the full Culture + Entertainment District and contribute to the additional investments and vibrancy of the surrounding community.
+The City of Calgary will then receive the proceeds from these land sales, along with the upfront capital contribution and annual lease payments.
+These development opportunities support the plans to build out The Culture + Entertainment District and contribute to the additional investments and vibrancy of the surrounding community.

 Who will own and operate Scotia Place?